Welcome to the Olderfleet International Film Festival!

 All films must be submitted before the deadline.

-Films must be less than 15 Minutes
+Films must be no more than 18 Minutes in length including credits.

-All entries (with the exception of Short Shorts) must be submitted through FilmFreeway.
+All entries must be submitted through FilmFreeway.

-Films must have been made during or after 2019, no earlier.
+Films must have been made during or after 2020, no earlier.

 Olderfleet International Film Festival does not pay screening fees.